f-o-a-m/kepler/hs-abci-examples/nameservice/tutorial/Tutorial/Nameservice/Application.md

 import Network.ABCI.Server.App (App)
 import Polysemy (Sem)
-import Tendermint.SDK.Modules.Auth (authModule, AuthEffs, AuthM) import Tendermint.SDK.Application (Modules(..), HandlersContext(..), baseAppAnteHandler, makeApp) import Tendermint.SDK.BaseApp (BaseApp, CoreEffs, (:&), compileScopedEff) import Tendermint.SDK.Crypto (Secp256k1)
+import Tendermint.SDK.Modules.Auth (authModule, AuthEffs, AuthM) import Tendermint.SDK.Application (BaseApp, ModuleList(..), HandlersContext(..), baseAppAnteHandler, makeApp, defaultCompileToCore) import Tendermint.SDK.BaseApp (CoreEffs, TxEffs, (:&)) import Tendermint.SDK.Crypto (Secp256k1)
 ~~~

 This is the part of the application where the effects list must be given a monomorphic type.
 There is also a requirement
-that the `Modules` type for the application be given the same _order_ as the effects introducted.
+that the `ModuleList` type for the application be given the same _order_ as the effects introducted.
 This ordering problem is due
 to the fact that type level lists are used to represent the effects in `polysemy`, and the order matters there.
 Still, it's only a small annoyance.